Shanmus4/Calevent/PLANNING.md

 - Result button labels are short and clear
 - Page is fully scrollable, no horizontal overflow, scaled for compactness

+### [2025-04-22] UI Responsiveness & Polish
+- Body and main sections are now fully responsive (padding adjusts at <640px)
+- Main frame is visually compact (scale, gap, padding)
+- Footer note is centered and spaced for clarity

 ## Notes
 - All code is original and maintained by me.
 - UI matches Figma MCP server reference with minor code tweaks for desired output.